 A perfectly smooth and glossy mousseline/buttercream.
 Should yours still be lumpy, it could be because the butter was too cool when you started.
 That’s not a problem.
 Just let the mixture sit and warm until the butter softens completely, then beat — or whip — the mixture some more.
 In extreme cases where you have lots and lots of cool butter pieces, it’s OK to heat the mixture a little.
 Put it in a microwave-safe container and zap it for five seconds, stir, zap another five seconds until the mousseline is slightly warmed and the butter is utterly softened.
 Some butter may separate out when you do that, which is completely fine.
 Just dump the whole mess back into your stand mixer and apply the whip until it fluffs up as seen above.

 For those who are curious about buttercreams but worry about syrup making, crème mousseline makes an excellent intro to the genre.
 You just combine everything and beat it.
 It’s also a nice way to recycle leftover pastry cream because the addition of lots of butter makes crème mousseline freeze-able.
 You’ll need to re-whip it once it thaws, but that’s no big deal.
 Overall it’s an eggier taste than a standard buttercream, but since when was that ever a problem?

-I should add that some German buttercream recipes call for double more butter, up to double.
+I should add that some German buttercream recipes call for more butter, up to double the amount show here.
 That’s too much for me.
 You’d need to revive me with smelling salts.